wighawag/template-ethereum-contracts/README.md

 git clone --recursive https://github.com/foundry-rs/forge-std.git lib/forge-std
 ```

-> (You can also add it as a submodule if you prefer)
+> (You can also add it as a submodule if you prefer, just remove the `lib/forge-std` line in .gitignore first)

 ### watch for changes and rebuild automatically